-On , 2012, the distribution date, each shareholder holding Tyco common shares that were outstanding as of the record date will be entitled to receive, in respect of each such Tyco common share, share of ADT common stock, as described below.
+On September 28, 2012, the planned distribution date, each shareholder holding Tyco common shares that were outstanding as of the record date will be entitled to receive, in respect of each such Tyco common share, 0.5 shares of ADT common stock, as described below.
 Immediately following the Distribution, Tyco's shareholders will own all of the outstanding common stock of ADT.
 You will not be required to make any payment, surrender or exchange your common shares of Tyco or take any other action to receive your shares of ADT common stock.